 SERFF went live for the DMHC on February 17, 2011.
 The DMHC continues to improve the system through enhancements to accommodate future rate review guidance development.
-As of the date of this report, the DMHC has received two rate filings via the SERFF.
+As of June 30, 2011, the DMHC has received 15 rate filings via the SERFF.